Quote of the Day

 This particular mine is similar to the type often portrayed in WW2 submarine movies (Figure 2).
 It looks like a floating metal sphere covered in "horns" that is moored to the ocean bottom.
 The horns are called Hertz horns (sometimes spelled Herz) and actually are a form of electric battery.
 When the horns are bent, such as when a ship collides with the mine, a vial containing sulfuric acid breaks, releasing the acid into a dry lead-acid battery (Figure 3).
 With the battery now filled with electrolyte, it begins generating a voltage which can be used to fire a detonator.

-These mines are floating free in the ocean for various reasons.
+The mines washing up on beaches have been floating free in the ocean for various reasons.
 During WW2, minesweepers used paravanes (i.e. towed underwater gliders) to cut the mooring cables of the mines.
 With their mooring lines cut, the mines would float to the surface and a sailor would shoot a rifle at the mine.
 Their plan was for the bullets to either hit the Hertz horn and detonate the mine, or to put so many bullet holes in the mine that it would sink.
 Some floating mines were missed during this process and simply floated off to become a hazard later on.
-Other mines were missed and never had their mooring lines cut – eventually the action of wind, waves, and corrosion would break the mine free.
+Other mines were missed and never had their mooring lines cut – eventually, the action of wind, waves, and corrosion would break the mine free.
 Also, these old mines have been laid as part of other conflicts, like the Korean War, and in the Persian Gulf to impede oil shipments.
 These mines have also ended up floating in the ocean.

 Naval weapons are very powerful and even old ones pose a serious safety threat because explosives become unstable with age.
 One of these mines washed up on a beach and was mistaken for an old buoy– children were playing by it.
 It makes me shudder just thinking of it (Figure 4).
 Part of my concern for these kids is driven by a close call of my own involving an experimental torpedo.
 It is the only time in my life that I hoped my wife would be able to find my dental records.